free web templates

 Selected media coverage: The New York Times, The Washington Post, Bloomberg, CNN, Wired, MIT Technology Review, and Stanford Press

-Also presented at Networks 2021 (oral), NeurIPS 2020 ML for Health, NeurIPS 2020 COVID-19 Symposium, and OECD-ODISSEI Webinar on Open Data Infrastructure
+Also presented at Networks 2021 (oral), NeurIPS 2020 Workshop on Machine Learning for Health, NeurIPS 2020 COVID-19 Symposium, and OECD-ODISSEI Webinar on Open Data Infrastructure

 [paper] [code] [talk] [website]